Taylor, Texas: Economy

 Taylor's largest employers include the Electric Reliability Council of Texas, Durcon Inc., Burrows Cabinets and the T. Don Hutto Residential Center.

-The City of Taylor, along with the Taylor Economic Development Corporation and the Taylor Chamber of Commerce, has worked to attract new investment to improve the economic base and economic vitality of the community.
-Since 2008, nearly 20 companies have expanded or relocated to Taylor, creating nearly 300 new jobs and investing almost $40 million combined.
+The City of Taylor, along with the Taylor Economic Development Corporation and the Taylor Chamber of Commerce, works to attract new investment to improve the economic base and economic vitality of the community.

-The community has made capital improvements in facilities and infrastructure to improve the educational offerings and quality of life in the community.
-Over the last five years, the city council has made numerous significant investments in capital improvements related to water, wastewater, drainage, and parks and recreation.
-To address the need for improvements in streets, the city commissioned a study performed by Sledge Engineering, which included a comprehensive, GIS-based pavement management system for future capital improvements.

-One of the largest street redevelopment projects ($16M) is the Second Street / US79-B rehabilitation project in cooperation with Williamson County.
-The project includes all of Second Street from just inside the loop on the west side, east to Main Street.

-In November, 2021 Samsung announced its intention to build a US$17 billion semiconductor plant near the city of Taylor.
+In November 2021, Samsung announced its intention to build a US$17 billion semiconductor plant near the city of Taylor.
 The facility will bring in 2,000 jobs.

 Media

 The local newspaper is the Taylor Press.

 Notable movies filmed in and around Taylor: